HumphreyCurtis/GuardianCycle/web-application/emergency-services-view/README.md

 The animated icon was added using another useful mapbox tutorial: [Add an animated icon to the map](https://docs.mapbox.com/mapbox-gl-js/example/add-image-animated/).

+Any new deployment of this application will require a new [mapbox API token](https://docs.mapbox.com/accounts/overview/tokens/).

 ### material-ui

 Installed using `npm install @material-ui/lab`.